 Marine animals and marine parks.

-In the far northern tip of the Northern Territory lies the NT’s largest marine park; Garig Gunak Barlu National Park, Arnhem Land.
+In the far northern tip of the Territory lies the NT’s largest marine park; Garig Gunak Barlu National Park, Arnhem Land.
 Home to six of the seven species of marine turtle, abundant dugong populations and world class fishing, this place is one of our countries most pristine and protected marine environments.
 Cobourg Fishing Safaris and Venture North offer a range of boat cruises taking you to the marine life hotspots in Port Essington as well as guiding tours through the historic Victoria Settlement.
 With a bit of luck you may even be lucky enough to spot a banteng (Bos javanicus), the last wild herd in the world.

 For more information on any of the above please contact Venture North directly.